PhilPalmer/antiviral-drug-repurposing/README.md

 While broad-spectrum antibiotics are one of the greatest inventions of all times due to their ability to treat a wide array of bacteria, they are ineffective against viruses.
 Due to viruses being more difficult to disinfect, for this reason, as well as them mutating more rapidly and being more transmissible it's likely the viruses pose a greater risk of pandemic than bacteria.
 Therefore, a broad spectrum antiviral would be a useful therapeutic and countermeasure to safeguard from this.
 Especially because a broad spectrum antiviral would be able to administered rapidly regardless of the viral pathogen responsible for the disease/pandemic.

 ### HSP90 Inhibitors
 One such candidate for a broad spectrum antiviral are HSP90 inhibitors (HSP90is), some of which are in clinical trials as an anti-cancer drug.
 HSP90is are a class of molecules which inhibit heat shock proteins.
 Heat shock proteins are chaperone proteins which play an important role in the synthesis and folding of proteins in humans.
 It is these mechanisms which are often hijacked by a wide variety of viruses and used to make viral proteins.
 Therefore, by inhibiting these proteins with HSP90is it is possible to prevent viruses from replicating.
-While they may not be suitable as a long-term treatment due to their side effects/toxicity they may proivde an effective countermeasure in a pandemic by buying more time for vaccine development.
+While they may not be suitable as a long-term treatment due to their side effects/toxicity they may proivde an effective countermeasure in a pandemic by buying more time for the immune system to fight of the infection and for vaccine development (Somerville and Youngs, 2018).

 ### Drug repurposing
 One of the biggest challenges of developing HSP90is as a broad spectrum antiviral is their toxicity (Wang et al., 2017).
 Therefore, by using drug repurposing methods it may be possible to find other compounds which posses the same antiviral activity as HSP90is, however, are already approved drugs and are therefore likely to be much safer.
 In general, repurposed drugs are approved sooner (3-12 years), at a redeuced cost (50-60%) and are more likely to be approved (Hernandez et al., 2017).